-The Trustee will vote the shares credited to your account in the savings plan in accordance with the specifications that you indicate on the reverse side of this form.
+The Trustee will vote the shares credited to your account in the savings plan in accordance with the specifications that you indicate on the reverse.
 If you sign and return the form, but do not indicate your voting specifications, the Trustee will vote as recommended by the Board of Directors.
 The Trustee will vote the shares for which no form has been returned in the same proportion as those shares for which it received voting specifications.
 The Trustee will exercise its discretion in voting on any other matter that may be presented for a vote at the meeting and at adjournments or postponements.

-(Continued and to be signed on reverse side)
+(Continued, and to be dated and signed on the reverse side.)